David Browne, Senior Vice-President, Conservation & Policy

 - Ontario will no longer apply provincial protection to birds and their nests if they are listed under the federal Species at Risk Act.
 This means the province could step back from compliance, enforcement, and recovery.

-- Ontario will no longer have regulatory tools to protect the habitat within which threatened and endangered birds nest and feed.
+- Ontario will no longer have regulatory tools to protect the habitat where threatened and endangered birds nest and feed.
 Habitat protection will be voluntary on both private and provincial land.

 Red-headed Woodpecker.
 Photo: Trisha Snider